AhauBioinformatics/IDDGCN/README.md

 # Interpretable Dynamic Directed Graph Convolutional Network (IDDGCN) for Multi-Relational Prediction of Missense Mutation and Drug Response

-'IDDGCN' investigates the impact of missense mutations on drug responses by employing directed graphs, which differentiate between sensitivity and resistance.
-It updates the weights of these relationships dynamically, using node features to reflect specific interactions.
+'IDDGCN' explores the impact of missense mutations on drug responses by employing directed graphs, which distinguish the sensitivity and resistance relationships.
+It updates the weights of these relationships dynamically, using node features to reflect the specific interactions of different nodes.
 The model also integrates interpretability frameworks and devises a method for establishing a reliable ground truth for evaluation purposes

 ## Table of Contents